lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

 ### Render options

-`render()`'s second argument is a `RenderInfo` object that is used to pass options and current render state to components and sub-templates.
+The second argument to `render()` is a `RenderInfo` object that is used to pass options and current render state to components and sub-templates.

 The main options that can be set by callers are:

 * `deferHydration`: controls whether the top-level custom elements have a `defer-hydration` attribute added to signal that the elements should not automatically hydrate.
 This defaults to `false` so that top-level elements _do_ automatically hydrate.
 * `elementRenderers`: An array of `ElementRenderer` classes to use for rendering custom elements.
 By default this contains `LitElementRenderer` to render Lit elements.
-If can be set to include custom `ElementRenderer`s (documentation forthcoming), or set to an empty array to disable custom element rendering altogether.
+It can be set to include custom `ElementRenderer` instances (documentation forthcoming), or set to an empty array to disable custom element rendering altogether.

 ## Running SSR in a VM module or the global scope